eqNj/eqN-PD2-Filter/README.md

 ![Crafting Ring](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Craft.jpg)

-All items will show any recipes possible, as applicable, when using the 'ShowRecipes' filter level.
+All items will show recipes possible, as applicable, when using the 'ShowRecipes' filter level.
 They will use a color-coded symbol (@) matching their respective perfect gem color within the recipe, as seen above.

-Recipes will show up once relevant as your character progresses or when using the appropriate filter level.
+Recipes will begin to be available once relevant as your character progresses or when using the appropriate filter level.
 I.E.: Non-magic (white) items will show their socketing recipe.
-Magic and rare items will show all possible crafting recipes on the 'ShowRecipes' filter level.
+Magic items and perfect gems will show crafting recipes on the 'ShowRecipes' filter level.
 Rare, crafted, set, and unique items will show possible upgrade recipes if any are available.

 Specifically, socketing recipes will show at item level 21+ (or earlier on any +3 skills items) on all filter levels.
 Upgrading recipes will show at item level 13+ and crafting recipes will show at all item levels (when on the 'ShowRecipes' filter level).